vPilot Documentation

 Creating Custom Model Matching Rules

-In addition to the automatic model matching system described above, vPilot provides a way for you to create custom model matching rules if you want to have more fine-grained control over the model matching process, or if you want to be able to use models that are not part of the vPilot model matching database, such as a set of models for a virtual airline.
+be able to use models that are not part of the vPilot model matching database, such as a set of models for a virtual airline.

-You can load custom rule sets into vPilot by pressing the Add Custom Rule Set(s) button on the Custom Rules sub-tab under the Model Matching tab in the Settings window.
-The custom rule set files can either be created by you, or downloaded from your virtual airline's web site, or from any other source.
+Custom Rules sub-tab under the Model Matching tab in the Settings window.
+The custom rule set files can either be created

 Note that custom rule sets always take priority over the automatic model matching.
-In other words, vPilot will always look for a match in your custom rule sets before looking for a match using the results of the automatic model scan.
+In other words, vPilot will always look for

 To build your own rule set, create an XML file using the following template: